livetheoogway/forage/README.md

     }

     public void saveBook(final Book book) {
-        books.put(book.getId(), book);  // you would be saving this in your database }
+        books.put(book.getId(), book);  // You would be saving this in your database }

     @Override
     public void bootstrap(final Consumer<IndexableDocument> itemConsumer) {

         // THIS IS THE MAIN IMPLEMENTATION

+        for (final Book book : books) {
           // You would scan all rows of your database here, and create individual ForageDocument and supply to the consumer
-        // All rules on which fields need to be indexed how, should ideally happen here for (final Book book : books) {
-            itemConsumer.accept(new ForageDocument(book.getId(), book, ImmutableList
+          // All rules on which fields need to be indexed how, should be happening here itemConsumer.accept(new ForageDocument(book.getId(), book, ImmutableList
                     .of(new TextField("title", book.getTitle()),
                         new TextField("author", book.getAuthor()),
                         new FloatField("rating", new float[]{book.getRating()}),